ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-attestation-terminology.md

 System entities are composed of system entities.
 In essence, every physical or logical device is a composite of system entities.
 In consequence, a composite device also constitutes a system entity.
-Every component in that composite is a potential Computing Context capable of taking on the roles of Attestee or Verifier.
+Every component in that composite is a potential Computing Context capable of taking on the roles of Attestor or Verifier.
 The scope and application of these roles can range from:

 * continuous mutual attestation procedures of every system entity inside a composite device, to
 * sporadic remote attestation of unknown parties via heterogeneous Interconnects.